VuKe77/Design-of-a-model-for-eye-movement-data-simulation/README.md

 # Design of a model for eye movement data simulation
-The initial version of the presented algorithm was developed for the Bachelor Thesis titled "Design of a model for eye movement data simulation", authored by Vukašin Spasojević, and defended under the mentorship of [Assoc.
+The initial version of the presented algorithm was developed for the Bachelor Thesis titled "Design of a model for eye movement data simulation" authored by Vukašin Spasojević and defended under the mentorship of [Assoc.
 Prof. Nadica Miljković](https://www.etf.bg.ac.rs/en/faculty/staff/nadica-miljkovic-4323) on August 27, 2024 at the [University of Belgrade - School of Electrical Engineering](https://www.etf.bg.ac.rs/en).
-NAPOMENA: Nije dovrsen readme fajl...
-Uskoro..

 ## GitHub Repository Contents